|Download Help (Windows Only)|

 |Note The length of the scan depends on the number and type of I/O items deployed to the target.
 To maximize scan engine performance, undeploy any I/O items that you do not plan to use in the application.|

-By default, the scan engine runs in a thread above time-critical priority.
-You should synchronize time-critical code to the scan engine to avoid collisions that could affect the determinism of the application.
+(Real-Time Module) Unless you configure the NI Scan Engine to run below time-critical priority, you must synchronize time-critical code to the scan period to avoid collisions that could affect the determinism of the application.

 |Note If synchronized code does not finish executing before the next scan iteration, the information reported by the error cluster of an I/O variable might lose synchronization with the I/O value.|

 |Note When you click the Abort button on a VI that involves synchronization to the NI Scan Engine, the VI does not abort until the current scan iteration completes, so the VI might appear to hang temporarily if the scan period is sufficiently long.|